oyloo-com/oyloo.com/README.md

 you find your builds getting stuck here.

-### How do I add new JavaScript files to Starter Kit so they're picked up by the build process?
+### How do I add new JavaScript files to Oyloo so they're picked up by the build process?

 At the bottom of `app/index.html`, you will find a build block that can be used to include additional scripts for your app.
 Build blocks are just normal script tags that are wrapped in a HTML